NHM-STARS/materials18/day3/README.md

 > `.Rmd` and `.html` files are for reference only, and we will explain what `.Rmd` files are later in the course.

 - Git and GitHub through RStudio and the terminal
+    - `Rmd` and `html` versions of the exercises -datasets for the exercises in the `data-for-github/` folder -**Everyone** will need to make a GitHub account and username

 - Making maps with `ggmap` and `leaflet`